godka/Pensieve-PPO/README.md

 ## About Pensive-PPO

 This is an easy TensorFlow implementation of Pensieve[1].
-In detail, we trained Pensieve via PPO2 rather than A3C.
+In detail, we trained Pensieve via PPO rather than A3C.
 It's a stable version, which has already prepared the training set and the test set, and you can run the repo easily: just type

 ```